Ex-Wife Of Addison Russell Accuses Cubs Shortstop Of Physical, Verbal Abuse

-CHICAGO (CBS) — The ex-wife of Chicago Cubs shortstop Addison Russell has accused him of verbal and physical abuse during their marriage.
+CHICAGO (CBS) — Addison Russell is not with the team for today’s game against the White Sox, after Melisa Reidy, his ex-wife, accused him of verbal and physical abuse during their marriage.
+Cubs president Theo Epstein is expected to address the team and then media this afternoon.

 In June of 2017, Reidy filed for divorce, two weeks after she accused Russell of infidelity.
 At the time, at least one friend of the couple accused Russell of abuse.
 That launched an investigation by Major League Baseball.
 Reidy declined to discuss that allegation with MLB and didn’t comment publicly.

-Note: UPDATE: ADDISON RUSSELL PLACED ON LEAVE BY MAJOR LEAGUE BASEBALL.